So you’ve rolled your ankle again. Use this ankle sprain rehab programme to get back to running, fast.

 The majority of ankle sprains are inversion sprains (around 70-85%) which means your ankle has rolled inwards.
 It’s these type of sprains that I’ll focus on here due to their popularity with you running folk.

 I should also say, given some sprains involve damage to the ligaments of the ankle and indeed bone on occasion, this programme should only be commenced once you’ve been cleared to begin rehab exercises by your supervising physician.

 Any injury has the potential to reduce your ability to contract muscles on demand.
 This inhibitory effect promotes healing in the short term, by reducing the amount of force that enters the injured area.
 In the long term however, it can leave you prone to re-injury.

 The first objective of this ankle sprain rehab programme is to ensure the muscles that protect your ankle from rolling inwards can contract when needed to prevent future ankle sprains.

 This motion is primarily controlled by your peroneal muscles as they attach at various points on the fibula, before running over the outside of your ankle and attaching into your foot.

 Various studies have shown them to have a delayed response (latency) to potentially threatening ankle motions in subjects who have suffered previous injury to their ankle.

-I always find them to be weak in clients who have suffered ankle sprains.
+I usually find them to be weak in clients who have suffered ankle sprains.

-So how do we change this situation?
-Isometrics.
+So how do we improve this situation?
+First, isometrics.